-Private Developer - Municipal Financial Impact Assessment.
-On behalf of a private developer, Mr. Ross managed a project to assess the financial impact of a proposed residential development on a town

-Wimpey - Municipal Financial Impact Assessment.
+- Private Developer Municipal Financial Impact Assessment.
+On behalf of a private developer, Mr. Ross managed a project to assess the financial impact of a proposed residential development on a town east of Toronto. - Wimpey Municipal Financial Impact Assessment.
 On behalf of this real estate developer, Mr. Ross managed a project to determine the financial impact of a proposed residential development on the existing taxpayers of a southern Ontario city.
-Mr. Ross presented the results of the work as evidence before the

-- Ontario Municipal Board.
-He was subsequently retained to update the client's development strategy.
-Private Developer - Opportunities for Residential Growth Mr. Ross assisted a private sector client in the analysis of opportunities for residential growth in Oakville, a southern Ontario town.
-The analysis focused on the Toronto and Hamilton metropolitan areas, and was developed to be used as evidence - Analysis of Serviced Land Prices.
+Mr. Ross presented the results of the work as evidence before the Ontario Municipal Board.
+He was subsequently retained to update the client's development strategy. - Private Developer Opportunities for Residential Growth Mr. Ross assisted a private sector client in the analysis of opportunities for residential growth in Oakville, a southern Ontario town.
+The analysis focused on the Toronto and Hamilton metropolitan areas, and was developed to be used as evidence before the Ontario Municipal Board. - Analysis of Serviced Land Prices.
 KPMG assisted the large Canadian real estate development companies to prepare a submission to the Greenspan Task Force on serviced land prices.
 Mr. Ross conducted a number of interviews, supervised the statistical analysis of data for a large number of real estate projects, and played a major role in the presentation and explanation of the project results.
-Our work was incorporated directly into the technical appendices of the Task Force report.

-Bruce County - Housing Policy Study.
+Our work was incorporated directly into the technical appendices of the Task Force report. - Bruce County Housing Policy Study.
 Mr. Ross managed the activities of KPMG and another consulting firm on this project to develop a set of housing policies for Bruce County.
-The central tasks of the study were to assess the economic impact on the area of the Bruce Nuclear Power Development, and to translate this impact into housing requirements in both the short and medium term.
-Markham - Retail Market Analysis.
+The central tasks of the study were to assess the economic impact on the area of the Bruce Nuclear Power Development, and to translate this impact into housing requirements in both the short and medium term. - Markham Retail Market Analysis.
 Mr. Ross was the lead consultant for the assessment of the impact of a proposed major shopping centre on the shopping habits of area residents and associated impacts on local merchants.
 He evaluated the results of a telephone interview program, and analyzed current and expected shopping habits to produce estimates of shifts in patronage.
-The focus of the
+The focus of the analysis was on the impact on existing local merchants.

-Jonathan Erling, Engineer

-Managing Director, Global Infrastructure and Projects Group, KPMG LLP, Toronto, Canada
+Jonathan Erling, Engineer Managing Director, Global Infrastructure and Projects Group, KPMG LLP, Toronto, Canada

 - Bachelor of Engineering Science (Mechanical Option).
-University of Western Ontario - Master of Business Administration (Finance), University of Toronto - Member of Professional Engineers Ontario
+University of Western Ontario - · Master of Business Administration (Finance), University of Toronto - Member of Professional Engineers Ontario